sauravag/slam_karto_g2o/README.md

 # How-To Use

 Use the given launch files.
 The build_map_w_params launch files uses a given param file, which you can edit to change the behavior of open_karto.
 Make sure to use the right scan topic.
-Also, the package will expect odometry to be published to the /odom topic.
+Also, the package will expect an odometry tf to be published to between odom frame and base_link (or base_footprint).

 # Dependencies